-About Art and Design in Boston
+About Art in Boston

 Don't let Boston's historic stereotype fool you.
 While the city does boast beautiful old brownstones & cobblestone roads, Boston's much more than a page out of a history textbook.
 From sky-high buildings like the Prudential Center to universities on every corner, the city is now an intellectual and cultural hub.